fbpx

 • The interest rates tend to be higher than those for standard residential mortgages and you are likely to need a larger deposit too.

-• There is a lot more paperwork that needs to be handled than with standard mortgage – not only will you need all the usual paperwork, but you will need the likes of building plans, cost projections, etc.
+• There is a lot more paperwork that needs to be handled than with a standard mortgage – not only will you need all the usual paperwork, but you will need the likes of building plans, cost projections, etc.

 • The potential cost of alternative accommodation, whilst your new property is being constructed.